stardog-union/stardog.js/README.md

 Fork, clone and develop, write or amend tests, and then open a PR.
 All PRs go against "master".
 This project uses [prettier](https://github.com/prettier/prettier) on file commit, so don't worry about style as it'll just get rewritten when you commit your changes.

+### Releasing

+If you have publishing rights, BE SURE TO RUN `npm version (major|minor|patch)` IMMEDIATELY BEFORE PUBLISHING.
+This will ensure that the build is up-to-date and will also (1) bump the version number in package.json accordingly, (2) create a git tag matching the version number, and (3) automatically update the README and the CHANGELOG using our type declarations and data from the stardog.js GitHub repo.
+For this process to work correctly, you will need to have generated a GitHub OAuth token and assigned it to the `MDCHANGELOG_TOKEN` environment variable (because this process uses [mdchangelog](https://www.npmjs.com/package/mdchangelog)).
+In order to ensure that this process is followed, there will be a very annoying alert triggered whenever you publish; if you're all set, just ignore the alert.

+After releasing, be sure to push to master, including the tags (so that the release is reflected on GitHub).

 ## Version details

 The current version of stardog.js has been tested against version 5.2.0 of Stardog.
 You are encouraged to use this library if you are using version 5 or greater of Stardog.
 However, there is very little code that is version specific in stardog.js.
 It is essentially just a convenience wrapper around `fetch`.
 It is very likely that many of the exposed methods will work on older versions of Stardog, but this has not been tested.